National Airlines (1999–2002): Attempted hijacking

 On July 27, 2000, National Airlines flight 19 operating from John F. Kennedy International Airport to McCarran International Airport was boarded by a man with a gun and knife, who immediately stormed the cockpit and took the two pilots hostage.
 The hijacker demanded that the flight attendant close the cabin door; however, startled passengers shoved the flight attendant aside and reopened the door to escape.
 All 143 passengers exited without injuries.
 By 12:50 AM, both pilots were released.
 The hijacker remained on the plane alone for another two and a half hours before being apprehended.
 The FBI identified the suspect as Aaron Amartei Commey of Milwaukee.
 His motive was to be flown to Argentina or Antarctica.
 He was charged with attempting to hijack an aircraft.

 In popular culture

-In the science entertainment television program MythBusters, a stored National Airlines 757 following their collapse is shown on camera taxiing away.
+In the science entertainment television program MythBusters, a stored National Airlines 757 following its collapse is shown on camera taxiing away.
 They were going to use it to test a myth about the effects of jet wash on vehicles behind an airplane taking off.
-The TV program was unable to use the jet because of a dispute with their insurance company.
+The MythBusters were unable to use the jet because of a dispute with their insurance company.